Professor: Ryszard Stroynowski Department Chair

 It is possible to earn a B.S. degree with a major in physics from Dedman College and a B.S. degree in engineering from the Lyle School of Engineering.
 The undergraduate adviser of the Department of Physics should be consulted for detailed information on the simultaneous degree programs.

-A physics major achieving a B.S. degree may graduate with departmental distinction by successfully completing a special program of study in addition to the requirements stated below, while maintaining a minimum GPA of 3.500.
+A physics major achieving a B.S. degree may graduate with departmental distinction by successfully completing a special program of study in addition to the requirements stated above, while maintaining a minimum GPA of 3.500.
 The special program consists of independent reading, research and senior thesis under the direction of a departmental faculty member.
 The student must apply to the department for this designation during his or her junior year.
 The student will enroll in PHYS 4375 or PHYS 4390 during the program, and a senior thesis is to be written and presented to the faculty.